jeremyhilado/seir-224-project-2/readme.md

 Your instructors will partner you with other classmates to architect, design, and collaboratively build an API of your own design.

-**This is meant to push you both technically and collaboratively.** It's a lot harder to work in a team than to work by yourself, but that's most likely you're going to find yourself doing in your first development job after WDI, and **it's important to learn how to work together.**
+**This is meant to push you both technically and collaboratively.**  You will, almost certainly, be joining a development team during your career.
+Working collaboratively is a learned skill, just like programming. **It's important to learn how to work together.**

 ---

-### Suggested Ways to Get Started
+### Pro Tips

+* **Keep user stories small** and well-defined.
+Remember: user stories focus on what a user *needs*, not what development tasks need accomplishing.
+* **Write pseudocode** before you write actual code.
+Thinking through the logic first helps.
 * **Don't hesitate** to write throwaway code to solve short-term problems.
 * **Read the docs** for whatever technologies / frameworks / API's you plan to use.
 (See ["RTFM"](https://en.wikipedia.org/wiki/RTFM))
 * **Write your code DRY** and build your APIs RESTful.
 * **Be consistent** with your code style.
 You're working in teams, but you're only making one app per team.
 Make sure it looks like a unified effort.
 * **Commit early; commit often.** Don't be afraid to break something because you can always go back in time to a previous version.
 * **Deploy early; deploy often.** Deploy your work as early as possible, even if you don't really have anything completed.
 Heroku issues **always** pop up.
 Don't be caught short just before the submission deadline!
-* **Keep user stories small** and well-defined.
-Remember: user stories focus on what a user *needs*, not what development tasks need accomplishing.
-* **Write code another developer wouldn't have to ask you about**.
-Do your naming conventions make sense?
+* **Name things appropriately.
+Comment as necessary.** Do your naming conventions make sense?
 Would another developer be able to look at your app and understand what everything is?
-(See ["self-documenting"](https://en.wikipedia.org/wiki/Self-documenting))
+(See ["self-documenting"](https://en.wikipedia.org/wiki/Self-documenting)).
+Even if it's obvious, comments can help to explain the intent -- the what and why.
+This allows the next developer to understand the purpose and decide what can be adjusted to achieve the same goal.
-* **Make it all well-formatted.** Are you indenting consistently?
+* **Ensure it is well-formatted.** Are you indenting consistently?
 Can we find the start and end of every div, curly brace, etc?
-* **Comment your code.** Will someone understand what is going on in each block or function?
-Even if it's obvious, explaining the what and why means someone else can pick it up and get it.
-* **Write pseudocode** before you write actual code.
-Thinking through the logic of something helps.
+Organizing the hierarchy is key to understanding.

 ---